Makeea/scripts/README.md

 Scripts for everyone

-Batch Scripts are for everyday person or for IT Dept to get that thing done.
+Scripts are for everyday people to get that one thing done.